nus-cs2103-AY1718S2/addressbook-level4/collated/functional/SuxianAlicia.md

 import seedu.address.model.tag.Preference;

 /**
+ * Parses given arguments and creates a new DeletePreferenceCommand object.
+ */
+public class DeletePreferenceCommandParser implements Parser<DeletePreferenceCommand> {

+    /**
      * Parses the given {@code String} of arguments in the context of the DeletePreferenceCommand
      * and returns an DeletePreferenceCommand object for execution.
- * @throws ParseException if the user input does not conform the expected format */ public class DeletePreferenceCommandParser implements Parser<DeletePreferenceCommand> {
+     * @throws ParseException if the user input does not conform the expected format */ public DeletePreferenceCommand parse(String userInput) throws ParseException {
-    @Override
-    public DeletePreferenceCommand parse(String userInput) throws ParseException {
         try {
             Preference preference = ParserUtil.parsePreference(userInput);